Rudshin/README/README.md

 English:

 Hello!
-My name is Ruslan (Rudshin), I'm in the 10th class and a novice Python developer.
+My name is Ruslan (Rudshin), I'm in the 10th class and i novice Python developer.

 👨‍💻 What I do:
    - Write bots in Python (mostly Telegram bots)